alycet/yelp_realtime_streaming/README.md

 1. **Clone the repository from GitHub**:

-      - Install the required dependencies (e.g., Python libraries, Apache Spark, Kafka, etc.).
+      - Naviagate to the project directory.
-      - Configure Docker and Docker Compose if the project uses containerization.
+      - Use Docker Compose to launch and initialize the Spark cluster.

 2. **Initialize the TCP/IP Socket**:
       - Start the TCP/IP socket server to simulate real-time data streaming.